micmejia/bible-dump/NKJV/Galatians/Gal 3.md

 Now to Abraham and his Seed were the promises made.
 He does not say, "And to seeds," as of many, but as of one, "And to your Seed," who is Christ.

 ###### 17
-And this I say, _that_ the law, which was four hundred and thirty years later, cannot annul the covenant that was confirmed before by God [^e]in Christ, that it should make the promise of no effect.
+And this I say, _that_ the law, which was four hundred and thirty years later, cannot annul the covenant that was confirmed before by God in Christ, that it should make the promise of no effect.

 ###### 18
 For if the inheritance _is_ of the law, _it is_ no longer of promise; but God gave _it_ to Abraham by promise. ## Purpose of the Law